I have an exciting announcement to make.

 In addition to the above there is so much more interesting material in this issue, including hints about Lamp’s upcoming album, the band’s thoughts about their overseas fanbase, the members’ individual essays on topics of their choosing, rare pictures, and more.
 I should also mention that the design work for the digital magazine is all done by Sakakibara Kaori.

-Please head over to the Botanical House Store and show Lamp your support with a purchase.
+Please head over to the Lamp Spotify Store and show Lamp your support with a purchase.
 It sends a clear message that you want to hear more from them in English.